CommandShiftHQ/student-roster/february2022/anna-chan.md

 - Name: Anna Chan
 - Likes: running, dancing, wine
 - Dislikes: racism, bad driving, capers
-- Favourite Quote: "Ask for what you want, not what you think you'll get given"
+- Favourite Quote: "Ask for what you want, not what you think you'll be get"